shar1738/RustDesk_Gaming/README.md

+The basic program is GM which allows is the best option right now GM_UI works but is pretty scuffed for now
+You should configure your mouse speed through you os settings and find what works with your game, usually slowing it all the way down is the best way to play.
+(I couldn't get autohotkey to control your curser speed if their are any solutions let me know).
-The basic program is GM which allows is the best option right now GM_UI works but is pretty scuffed for now RD_Window_Confienment is if you just want to keep your mouse in the RustDesk window (ctrl-t to toggle ctrl-k to stop program) all other files are explained below
+RD_Window_Confienment is if you just want to keep your mouse in the RustDesk window (ctrl-t to toggle ctrl-k to stop program) all other files are explained below.

 GM: Game Mouse
 RD: RustDesk